 Can junior and senior students take classes in any of the baccalaureate programs at CTHS?

-Can 9th and 10th grade students participate in the Pre-IB program?
+Can 9th and 10th grade students participate in the CT Pre-IB program?

 Yes, they can if they have completed all of the application process and have been accepted into the program.
-The pre-IB program begins with the 9th grade so that they be prepared to enter the 11th grade as an IB diploma candidate.
+The CT Pre-IB program begins with the 9th grade so that they be prepared to enter the 11th grade as an IB diploma candidate.

 How many tests must IB students take and pass with a 4 or better their junior and senior year in order to obtain the IB diploma?

 6 tests.
-3 at the Higher Level, 3 at the Standard Level.
+3 at the Higher Level, 3 at the Standard Level or 4 at the Higher Level, 2 at the Standard Level.

 What other requirements must be met in order to receive the IB Diploma?